vikingdata/articles/vm/Linux_db_vm_part1.md

     * Add host to ansible and ssh config file
     * Turn off and on servers
 * Install database software
-    * Perrcona MySQL with Oracle binaries.
+    * Percona xtraDB Cluster
+        * You can use the binaries for regular Percona MySQL as well.
     * Postresql
     * Yugabyte
     * MongoDB